The Truth About CBN – Cannabinol

 In a study done with both rats and cats, researchers found that chronic topical application of CBN made a considerable difference in animals with glaucoma.
 Their ocular tension lessened within the first dose and was significantly reduced after 9 days of consistent use.

-As studies continue to add up and create a long list of CBN benefits, we realize just how valuable cannabis is.
-The medicinal miracles in its arsenal include incredible feats such as building bone cells and fighting certain cancers.
+As research continues into the potential benefits of CBN, we continue to realize just how valuable cannabis is.
 Yet, there are so many questions still left unanswered.
 Our understanding of cannabinoids only scrapes the surface!
 Gradually, we will learn more about the ways it can assist us on our quest for good health and Medithrive will deliver that news to you.
 This special component of aged cannabis proves that good things really do come to those who wait.